 Usually no. Documentary style works best when people speak naturally.
 We use prompts and structure so it stays focused, but it still sounds like you.

 Most people feel a bit odd at first.
-We keep the setup calm, use prompts, and let people settle into it.
-It usually stops feeling like “being filmed” and starts feeling like a conversation.
+We keep the setup calm, use prompts, and let people settle.
+It usually stops feeling like being filmed and starts feeling like a conversation.

 Talk To Us

-If you’re considering a brand documentary, send us a message and tell us what you want the film to achieve, where it will live, and any deadlines you already know about.
+If you’re considering a brand documentary, send us a message and tell us what you want it to achieve, where it’ll live, and any deadlines you already know about.
+If you’re comparing options, we’re happy to show how a documentary production company should scope this so it stays clear and useful.
 Even a scrappy message is fine, contact page.

 If you want the broader overview of how we approach documentary projects, start here, documentary production company approach.